 We drive positive change by seeking opportunities to grow personally and professionally.
 Our managers and colleagues support this growth.
 We celebrate our diversity and are strengthened by our different backgrounds and experiences.
 Treating each other with fairness and respect is fundamental to who we are.
-We invite conversation to create the best possible outcome for everyone involved.
-Together, we can flourish as an organization, as colleagues, and as individuals.
+We invite conversation to create the best possible outcome for

-Respecting Each Other \Rightarrow
+Respecting Each Other (\Rightarrow)

-Equity, Inclusion, and Diversity ( ightarrow
+Equity, Inclusion, and Diversity (\Rightarrow)

-Health and Safety for Our Colleagues ( ightarrow)
+Health and Safety for Our Colleagues (>)